0o0chris0o0/location-finder/README.md

 React applcation to return the closest set of locations from a given point.
 An example would be to show the user their nearest coffee shops.

+This serves as a simple alternative to using something like Google Maps.

 ## Demo 🤓
 -  [Demo](https://location-finder.stackblitz.io)
 -  [Code explorer on StackBlitz ⚡️](https://stackblitz.com/edit/location-finder)